paradigmxyz/reth/book/cli/db.md

           Lists all the tables, their entry count and their size list
           Lists the contents of a table
-  seed
-          Seeds the database with random blocks on top of each other drop
+  drop
           Deletes all database entries
   help